 planted tree and yielding fruit even in times of a drought, Jeremiah declares to us even today that one

-whose trust is the Lord will not only survive the rough times but will flourish.
-Such a one will not be anxious
+whose trust is the Lord will not only survive the rough times but will eventually flourish.
+Such a one will

-but instead will be strong and bear fruit.
-This should remind us of Paul's words: Be anxious for nothing,
+not be anxious but instead will be strong and bear fruit.
+This should remind us of Paul's words: Be anxious

-but in everything by prayer and supplication with thanksgiving let your requests be made known to God
+for nothing, but in everything by prayer and supplication with thanksgiving let your requests be made

-(Philippians 4:6).
-I know how to get along with humble means, and I also know how to live in prosperity;
+known to God (Philippians 4:6).
+I know how to get along with humble means, and I also know how to live

-in any and every circumstance I have learned the secret of being filled and going hungry, both of having
+in prosperity; in any and every circumstance I have learned the secret of being filled and going hungry,

-abundance and suffering need.
-I can do all things through Him who strengthens me (Philippians 4:12-13).
+both of having abundance and suffering need.
+I can do all things through Him who strengthens me

-Paul was a lot like Jeremiah in the suffering that he experienced for the sake of the ecclesia.
-Paul knew
+(Philippians 4:12-13).
+Paul was a lot like Jeremiah in the suffering that he experienced for the sake of the

-where his trust and confidence were: Christ Jesus our hope (1 Timothy 1:1).
+ecclesia.
+Paul knew where his trust and confidence were: Christ Jesus is our life and our hope .